robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 This is a type of [compound Poisson distribution](https://en.wikipedia.org/wiki/Compound_Poisson_distribution).

-By making ticks Guassian, we guarantee that their sum is also Gaussian.
+By making ticks Gaussian, we guarantee that their sum is also Gaussian.
 Which means that any deviation from a Gaussian distribution will have to come from summing together $N \sim \text{Poisson}$ values.

-A distribution's tails are measured with the 4th standard [moment](https://en.wikipedia.org/wiki/Moment_(mathematics)) commonly known as [*kurtosis*](https://en.wikipedia.org/wiki/Kurtosis).
+A distribution's tails are measured with the fourth standard [moment](https://en.wikipedia.org/wiki/Moment_(mathematics)) commonly known as [*kurtosis*](https://en.wikipedia.org/wiki/Kurtosis).
 A Gaussian distribution has a kurtosis of 3.
 If a distribution has a kurtosis larger than 3, then it has fatter tails than a Gaussian distribution.
 Therefore, we need to show that $\text{kurtosis}(R) > 3$.

 Using the [method of moments](https://en.wikipedia.org/wiki/Method_of_moments_(statistics)) in [the appendix](#appendix-deriving-kurtosis) we show that:
 $$